 - If you're requesting that your case be moved from the ALJ to the Appeals Council because the ALJ hasn't issued a timely decision, include the hearing office in which the request for hearing is pending.

-In most cases, the Appeals Council will send you a written decision within 90 days of getting your request.
 If the Appeals Council doesn't issue a timely decision, you can ask the Appeals Council to move your case to the next level of appeal.